cerner/fhir.cerner.com/content/millennium/r4/care-provision/care-team.md

 * The `category` parameter
   * Only supports the codes longitudinal and encounter.
   * Can only be used with the `patient` parameter.
-  * The longitudinal and encounter codes are defined by the CareTeam category system.
+  * The longitudinal and encounter codes are defined by the CareTeam category system

 ### Headers